Rohansjamadagni/Auto-Test/README.md

 # **ADDRESS-FUNCTIONS**

-Compilation of a few Functions which deals with validation and generation of colour codes.
+Compilation of a few Functions which deals with validation and generation of Address.

 # Functions